From an article by Michael Parenti: THE JFK ASSASSINATION II: CONSPIRACY PHOBIA ON THE LEFT

 financial dealings, conspiracies for which LaRouche went to

-.
+prison.
 Berlet never explains why the LaRouche conspiracy is a subject

 worthy of investigation but not the JFK conspiracy.